Today I am going to introduce a new concept for Python developers: typeclasses.

 Ok, this one is a familiar problem to all of the devs out there.
 How can we write a function that will behave differently for different types?

-different types differently (yes, “hello world” examples, here we go).
+Let’s create an example.
+We want to greet different types differently (yes, “hello world” examples, here we go).

-We want to greet
+We want to greet:

 -

-instances asHello, {string_content}!
+strinstances asHello, {string_content}! -

-instances asHello again, {username}
+MyUserinstances asHello again, {username}

-as a simple example does not really make much “business” sense, but more complicated things like to_json
+Note, that greet as a simple example does not really make much “business” sense, but more complicated things like to_json, from_json, to_sql, from_sql, and to_binary do make a lot of sense and can be found in almost any project.

-But, for the sake of implementation simplicity, I’m going to stick to our greet
+But, for the sake of implementation simplicity, I’m going to stick to our greet example.

-The first approach that comes to our minds is to use isinstance()
+The first approach that comes to our minds is to use isinstance() checks inside the function itself.

 And it can work in some cases!
 The only requirement is that we must know all the types we will work with in advance.